Exploring Inclusionary Zoning to Support Affordable Housing

 I am concerned that "upzoning" for the very valid goal of providing more housing options, will instead incentivize the full scale demolition and redevelopment of older neighbourhoods and low density heritage properties.
 Can the IZ considered by Kitchener ensure that in already built neighbourhoods, additional units are clearly secondary or subordinate to existing heritage properties?
 Further, that when IZ is implemented in policy, adaptive reuse of structures be promoted above all other forms of new development, to not only capitalize on embodied carbon in existing structures but to also maintain the unique characteristics of our built environment.

-Bridget Coady almost 2 years ago
+Bridget Coady over 2 years ago

 There needs to be a way to have a broader set of tools to make IZ good for those who need it.
 Beyond the lower incomes, there are many new families who need to live in 2+ bedrooms and those units are not being met with high rise buildings, 3/4 of which are 600 sf one bedroom units.
 Zoning rules are being flouted in the name of higher density needs.
 However, we also are in a climate emergency and medium rise and family oriented units are NOT being built.
 In addition, we need to plan whole communities that have the facilities for those living in them: schools, hospitals, small businesses, and the parkland that supports all of our needs for green space.
 Everyone has a right to housing; business have an obligation to their investors.
 It is up to government to redress this balance by any means and that means insisting on having a certain percentage of units/houses being affordable for a minimum of 99 years, as Toronto has done.
 The percentage is now 5-10%, increasing to 22% by 2030.
 We need a system such as Toronto's or we will face higher and higher prices for the foreseeable future.

-Gail about 2 years ago
+Gail over 2 years ago

 I am encouraged to see inclusionary zoning as part of their regulatory tool box.
 I hope that it will be one of many tools to address the current housing crisis, such as increasing the area of the City where mixed use and mid-rise developments can be built or infilled, investments in social housing and housing cooperatives, and requirements or bonusing to ensure that the majority of new housing units are multi bedroom units (one bedroom units have very little utility for a diverse segment of the population and are not as flexible as population demographics change).

-Jbrook about 2 years ago
+Jbrook almost 3 years ago

 We have to do WAAAY more to help those that can no longer afford to live in the downtown cores; especially families.
 Families are the heart and soul of a downtown.
 To do this, we need to have more purpose built 2 and 3 bedroom and designated "affordable" units in the downtown (everywhere really, but especially in the downtown).
 Research out if the University of Waterloo supports this huge demand and the region (as well as the municipalities) should actively look at ways to encourage/force developers to include these units in any new build.
 Current rules of affordable housing go nowhere near far enough to support cheaper, affordable housing.
 Every new build should have a minimum percentage of units geared towards our most marginalized.

-Bill Bulmer over 2 years ago
+Bill Bulmer about 3 years ago

 The sort of exclusionary zoning we see in Canada and the US, where all you can build on a large part of the city is single-family homes, is an international aberration.
 The alternative isn't to require developers to include "affordable" housing (which often isn't affordable at all to those on low wages) in high-rise developments, but to have mixed-use neighbourhoods with amenities, public transport, and a range of homes all within the same area.
 And I don't mean a "range of homes" as Kitchener City Council seems to view it, which appears to be building towering high-rises next to 1.5-storey detached homes, but residential neighbourhoods with a variety of low-rise homes, like walk-up apartments, row houses, four-plexes, in addition to any existing detached homes in the neighbourhoods.
 This is how cities in many parts of Europe manage to have much more density than somewhere like Kitchener without compromising their historic town centres with high-rises.